 It's tempting to view drill pay as an opportunity to splurge on things like an expensive vacation or a new TV.
 But spend some time reflecting on your financial goals and how your drill pay can help you accomplish them.

-"While I was serving in the Army Reserve, we tried to treat the drill and annual training pay like 'found money'," says Montanaro.
+"While I was serving in the Army Reserve, we tried to treat the drill and annual training pay like 'found money,'" says Montanaro.
 "We used it to pay down debt and save, most of the time."

 For many National Guard and Reserve service members, military pay doesn't replace the civilian pay they lose while serving — just another reason serving their country is a sacrifice.
-It's important to have a reserve budget and a reserve fund to help reduce financial stress during those times when income is lowered due to military service.
+It's important to have a "Reserve or National Guard budget" and a "Reserve or National Guard fund" to help reduce financial stress during those times when income is lowered due to military service.

 5. Maintain a work-life balance.